 Our research question asks for the extent to which students' homework contributes to their increased success rates.
-The policy implications of such questions lie in evaluating policy options that either curtail or enhance homework efforts, for example, by counting homework effort in the final grade or by providing students with adequate work environments at home.
-An extreme explanation of the data, with significant impact on educational policy, might argue that the program does not contribute substantively to students' success, save for encouraging students to spend more time on homework, an encouragement that could be obtained through less expensive means.
-Opposing this theory, there may be teachers who argue that the program's success is substantive, achieved mainly due to the unique features of the curriculum covered, while the increase in homework efforts, although catalytical, cannot alone account for the success observed.
+The policy implications of such questions lie in evaluating policy options that either curtail or enhance homework efforts, for example by counting homework effort in the final grade or by providing students with adequate work environments at home.
+An extreme explanation of the data, with significant impact on educational policy, might argue that the program does not contribute substantively to students' success, save for encouraging students to spend more time on homework, an encouragement which could be obtained through less expensive means.
+Opposing this theory we may have teachers who argue that the program's success is substantive, achieved mainly due to the unique features of the curriculum covered, while the increase in homework efforts, although catalytical, cannot alone account for the success observed.

-Substituting these data into Equations 16-17 gives
+Substituting these data into Eqs.
+(16)-(17) gives:

-$$\begin{split} NDE &= (0.40 - 0.20)(1 - 0.40) + (0.80 - 0.30)0.40 = 0.32, \\ NIE &= (0.75 - 0.40)(0.30 - 0.20) = 0.035, \\ TE &= 0.80 \times 0.75 + 0.40 \times 0.25 - (0.30 \times 0.40 + 0.20 \times 0.10) = 0.46, \\ NIE/TE &= 0.07, \quad NDE/TE = 0.696, \quad 1 - NDE/TE = 0.304. \end{split}$$ is due to the capacity of the program to stimulate improved homework effort.
+$$NDE = (0.40 - 0.20)(1 - 0.40) + (0.80 - 0.30)0.40 = 0.32,$$

+$$NIE = (0.75 - 0.40)(0.30 - 0.20) = 0.035,$$

+$$TE = 0.80 \times 0.75 + 0.40 \times 0.25 - (0.30 \times 0.40 + 0.20 \times 0.10) = 0.46,$$

+$$NIE/TE = 0.07, \quad NDE/TE = 0.696, \quad 1 - NDE/TE = 0.304.$$

+We conclude that the program as a whole has increased the success rate by 46% and that a significant portion, 30.4%, of this increase is due to the capacity of the program to stimulate improved homework effort.
 At the same time, only 7% of the increase can be explained by stimulated homework alone without the benefit of the program itself.

-In conclusion, the program as a whole has increased the success rate by 46% and that a significant portion, 30.4%, of this increase

-Let me now illustrate the use of Equation 14a in cases marred by confounding.
-Assume that W stands for gender, which, as shown in Figure 4b, confounds all three relations in the models.
-Equation 14a instructs us to conduct the analysis separately on males (W = 1) and females (W = 0) and average the results according to the gender mix in the population.
-For example, if the data in Table 1 represent the male population and a similar yet different table represents females, we take our estimate NDE(W = 1) = 0.32 and the corresponding NDE(W = 0) from the female table and form the overall NDE by taking the weighted average of the two.
+Let us now illustrate the use of Eq.
+(14a) in cases marred by confounding.
+Assume that W stands for gender which, as shown in Fig. 4(b), confounds all three relations in the models.
+Eq.
+(14a) instructs us to conduct the analysis separately on males (W = 1) and females (W = 0) and average the results according to the gender mix in the population.
+For example, if the data in Table 1 represent the male population, and a similar yet different table represents females, we take our estimate NDE(W = 1) = 0.32 and the corresponding NDE(W = 0) from the female table and form the overall NDE by taking the weighted average of the two.

-The purpose of this example is to demonstrate how the linear barriers that restricted classical mediation analysis can be broken by nonparametric formulas, Equations 16 and 17, that have emerged from the structural-counterfactual analysis.
-It shows how these mediation formulas are applicable to highly interacting variables, both continuous and categorical, without making any assumptions about the error distribution or about the functions that tie the variables together.
-Imai, Keele, and Yamamoto (2010) further analyzed the asymptotic variance of the estimands in Equations 16 and 17 and developed powerful software for sensitivity analysis.
+The purpose of this example is to demonstrate how the linear barriers which restricted classical mediation analysis can be broken by nonparametric formulas, Eqs.
+(16) and (17), that have emerged from the structural-counterfactual analysis.
+It shows how these mediation formulas are applicable to highly interacting variables, both continuous and categorical, without making any assumptions about the error distribution or about the functions which tie the variables together.
+Imai et al. (2010b) further analyzed the asymptotic variance of the estimands in Eqs.
+(16) and (17), and have developed powerful software for sensitivity analysis.

-In the next section, I deal with more intricate patterns of confounders, both measured and unmeasured, and show how Conditions $A_G$ -1 to $A_G$ -4 can guide us toward identification in the presence of those confounders.
+In the next section, we will deal with more intricate patterns of confounders, both measured and unmeasured, and show how the conditions A_G -1 to A_G -4 can guide us towards identification in the presence of those confounders.